sharkyh20/KinectToVR/README.md

 * **コレヂャン** - *Calibration scripts, general help (korcan)*

 ## License
 KinectToVR is based on GPL v3, so you need to follow it.
-AND
-When you use this code you __must__ describe that it's sharky's base and my addons (you see everything that i commited anyway).
-You cannot use this in any paid program.
-Copy-pasting without describing source is also prohibited.
-You must not change any of files and redistribute it at your own.
-Also, you have to tell what you exactly changed and used, when redistributing parts of code.
-Furthermore, when you want to redistribute software / embed it in your own application, you are supposed to tell me this directly (akayakimi@gmail.com) or via k2vr's or arduvr's discord server, mentioning me (アカヤベキミツ).
-Only way above restrictions don't apply is when you fork repo and clearly tell it's forked, describe which parts you have changed.
-Hope you'll have fun!
+You heard?
+GPL v3.
+Remeber this!

 ## Changed so far:
 * Calibration method - now it's even shorter than d4vr's one!